 Tips to Make the Border Experience Easier

-In addition to having the correct documentation ready to present at the border, here are important tips that will shorten the time you will be talking with customs and border patrol officers.
+In addition to having the correct documentation ready to present at the border, here are important tips that will shorten the time you will be talking with Customs and border protection officers.
+When you are finished with this page, see our pages on Prohibited Items, and Clearing Customs so you can prepare for the inspection.

 - If you, or any of your passengers, have a pending warrant, criminal trial, or any type of criminal conviction, you MUST thoroughly check out current border regulations before you leave.
 This include minors.
-Read our web page on “Prior Criminal Offenses”.
+Read our web page on “Prior Criminal Offenses” for more information.

 - Be courteous.
 Political commentary or sarcastic comments about police powers could significantly extend your conversation with port officials.
 Unless you enjoy spending quality time with law enforcement you should bottle up that attitude until you are safely across the border.